RedHatInsights/approval-api-client-ruby/docs/WorkflowApi.md

 }

 begin
-  #Return an array of workflows by given template id
+  #Return an array of workflows by given template id, only available for admin
   result = api_instance.list_workflows_by_template(template_id, opts)
   p result
 rescue ApprovalApiClient::ApiError => e